nirmalanjali/nirmalanjali.github.io/README.md

 # nirmalanjaliacademy.com

-This web application is innovated and developed by: AARON JOHN (https://github.com/aaronjohn2).
+This web application is innovated and developed by: Aaron John (https://github.com/aaronjohn2).

 https://www.nirmalanjaliacademy.com